Neck Strengthening Exercises for a Baby

 Stages of Neck Development in Babies

 All babies reach development milestones in their own time.
 Some children may get there sooner, while others might take a couple of weeks longer.
-Nevertheless, there is a general consensus around how strong a baby’s neck should be at a certain age in his life.
+Nevertheless, there is a general consensus about how strong a baby’s neck should be at a certain age in his life.

 |Age Range||Baby Behaviour|